I can’t believe it, this month my husband and I are celebrating our 13th wedding anniversary!

 Cut a piece of leather to fit into each of the tray compartments.

-My husband loves his new watch so much.
+My husband loves his new tray so much.
 It truly is the perfect anniversary gift for him.

 Here’s to many more amazing years!